 For adults, again if you would like to undertake a course then follow the same approach and again we have set aside a limited budget for this year’s training fund.

 Doing it this way, puts the onus on you to arrange the course and take responsibility for attending.
 We reward you by contributing to the costs.

 Where do you find out about the courses?
 We have included a list of accredited providers as well as an application form for funding.

 You may also see occasionally emails going out to members about group training opportunities e.g. VHF courses, navigation.
 These tend to be held in small groups in the club’s parlour, so again “first come first served”.

 We also intend to up skill the safety boat crew so that as well as having the mandatory Power Boat qualifications, they have First Aid and VHF qualifications.

-You will also see on this website page information about the club’s loan boat scheme, a section below where you can “have your say” and somewhere where we post course details that maybe of interest you.
+You will also see on this website page information about the club’s loan boat scheme, a section where you can “have your say” and somewhere where we post course details that maybe of interest you.